 Many companies, especially small businesses, will host their servers and other IT infrastructure in a server room.
 This space may contain web servers, email servers, and database servers, along with storage devices and various pieces of networking equipment.
-MovinCool offers this breakdown of the equipment used to power and cool a server room.

 In order to ensure that these IT resources remain stable and available, the server room must contain a consistent power supply.
 Appropriate voltage and outlets should be installed so that all devices can be connected to a grounded power strip, without risk of an electrical fault.
 In addition, a company be use an uninterruptible power supply (UPS) to provide battery power to servers in case of an extended outage.